Animal technicians look after the animals used in medical or veterinary research. They may also help scientists with experimental work.

 - Learning about the strict laws relating to animal welfare and vivisection will be an important part of your training.
 You must keep up to date with new laws that come into place.

-- You can study for SVQs (Scottish Vocational Qualifications) Level 2 Animal Care at SCQF Level 5 and Level 3 Animal Care at SCQF Level 6.
+- You can study for SVQs (Scottish Vocational Qualifications) in Animal Care at SCQF Level 5 and SCQF Level 6.
 These are recognised by the IAT.
 Previous experience of working with animals is useful.

 - You can become a member of the IAT once you have completed the Level 3 Diploma in Laboratory Animal Science and Technology and have at least three years' relevant experience.

-- Members can then apply to become a Registered Animal Technologist (RAnTech) once they have at least five years' relevant experience, and two years' post qualification experience.
+- Members can then apply to become a Registered Animal Technologist (RAnTech) once they have at least five years' relevant experience, including two years' post qualification experience.

 - As a RAnTech you are required to complete Continual Professional Development (CPD) to keep up to date with skills and knowledge.